teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 share: true
 ---

-When can an employee spin up a side project without messy legal entanglements?
-When does a company own its employee's code?
-When these questions come up, we first look for contracts.
-If there was an invention assignment agreement, it will answer most of the questions.
+<p class="big-text">When can an employee spin up a side project without messy legal entanglements?
+When does a company own its employee's code?</p>

+These questions come up all the time.
+To answer them, we first look for contracts.
+If there was an invention assignment agreement, it will probably have our answers.
 If nothing was signed, we run into a mess of state and federal default rules.

 The post has 3 parts.
 First, some quick takeaways for founders and employees.
-Then we dig into the details of the relevant <a href="#patent-law">patent</a>, <a href="#copyright-law">copyright</a> and <a href="#non-compete-agreements-law">non-compete</a> law.
-Finally, there's a <a href="#example-invention-assignment-agreement">sample IP assignment agreement</a>.
+Then we dig into the details of the relevant:  <a href="#patent-law">1. patent</a>, <a href="#copyright-law">2. copyright</a> and <a href="#non-compete-agreements-law">3. non-compete</a> law.
+Finally, there's a <a href="#example-invention-assignment-agreement">4. sample IP assignment agreement</a>.

 ### Takeaway for Founders